BudjakovDmitry/tech/linux/links.md

 ## Hard link

+There is a second type of link called _hard links_.
+Hard links also allow files to have multiple names, but they do it in a different way.

 By default, every file has a single hard link that gives the file its name.

 Hard links are the original Unix way of creating links.
 Modern practice prefers symbolic